enthought/distributed-array-protocol/protocol.rst

 * block-padded (``dist_type`` is ``'bp'``)

-  Analogous to the block distribution type but with an extra ``padding`` key.
-  This distribution type allows adjacent local array sections to overlap in global index space.
-Whenever an element of the ``padding`` tuple is > 0, that indicates this array shares indices with its neighbor (as determined by ``proc_grid_rank``), and further, that this neighboring process owns the data.
+  Analogous to the block distribution type but with an extra ``padding`` key, which indicates communication or boundary padding.
+Whenever an element of the ``padding`` tuple is > 0 and the padding is on an internal edge of the process grid (or the dimension is periodic), that indicates this is "communication padding".
+In other words, the array shares the indicated number of indices with its neighbor (as determined by ``proc_grid_rank``), and further, this neighboring process owns the data.
+When an element of the `padding`` tuple is > 0 and the padding is on an external edge of the process grid (and the dimension is not periodic), that indicates that this is "boundary padding".

   * ``start`` and ``stop`` as in the block distribution type